corth-lang/Corth/standards.md

 ### Procedures:

 - It is not preferred to define a procedure in one line.
-Instead, it is recommended to split the lines to 'proc' keyword, types, 'in' keyword, behaviour, 'end' keyword.
+Instead, it is recommended to split the lines into 'proc' keyword, types, 'in' keyword, behaviour, 'end' keyword.

         proc <name>